 You just have to taste Italian cuisine.
 This is one of the must things to do in Rome, absolutely.
 Getting to know foreign gastronomy is an integral part of traveling.
 Being in Italy and not tasting the thin, crunchy pizza that is sold in small shops in Rome by weight, pasta in a million ways, the famous ice cream?
 Unthinkable.
 Especially children would not forgive you.
 The dishes just mentioned, and especially ice cream, are among the most popular children’s meals.
 Italy will be a complete paradise on earth for them in this regard.

 Try the ice cream in Fassi Palace

 With 30 types of ice cream in the beautiful setting of the oldest ice cream palace in Rome, this is a dream come true for every child.
-A few metro stops from the center, you can taste both common types of ice cream and the atypical ones, such as rice.
+A few metros stop from the center, you can taste both common types of ice cream and the atypical ones, such as rice.
 For five generations, ice cream makers have taken care of the satisfaction of the taste buds of all lovers of this frozen delicacy.
-It should be noted that they are doing very well, because it is always full.
+It should be noted that they are doing very well because it is always full.

 Relax on the Spanish Steps

 Within the One of the most photographed tourist attractions in Rome is undoubtedly the Spanish Steps.
 If you are in the city in the spring, their attractiveness rises sharply with a number of beautiful, pungent-smelling azaleas all around.
 The Spanish Steps are a place for romantic meetings but above all for relaxation.
 Children, and not only those, can sit here in peace, relax, refresh, eat ice cream, read, draw or refresh themselves with water from the fountain located directly under the stairs.
 If you show the famous scene from the film “Holidays in Rome”, which takes place on the Spanish Steps, to the children before they leave for the trip, they will have the experience and a sense of importance that they have visited the monument that appears in the famous film.